largeseabass/KissingBugsRf/README.md

 * Application: Spread the knowledge of infectious disease to the public and generate impacts.

-## Design Idea
+## Design

+### Overall Structure
-* Use a grid with $0.05˚\times0.05˚$ cells to vectorize all the variables in raster formats and store the average value for each cell in the attribute table.
+* Use a grid with $0.05˚\times0.05˚$ cells to vectorize all the variables in raster formats and store the average value for each cell in the attribute table, with zonal statistics function of pyQGIS.
 * Use the buffer method to generate psudo absence cells, to match up with the presence cells.
 * Feed the attribute table (getting rid of the latitutes and longitudes, of course) into Random Forest for training and making prediction.

+### Buffer Method for selecting pseudo absence cells

+**Presence Cells**

+Use the select-by-location function of pyQGIS to get the presence cells on the grid from presence points.

+**Buffer**

+Use the buffer and select-by-location function of pyQGIS to get the buffer cells on the grid from presence points.

+**Get psuedo absence cells**

+When preparing the training set, randomly select cells from the cells that are not marked as touched by the buffer, and mark these cells as psuedo absence cells.
+The number of psuedo absence cells is equal to the number of presence cells.

+Details about calculation is explained in the .py scripts.

 ## Prerequisites